kirkland1/PictionaryGame/README.md

    - Correct guesses earn points
    - Click "Start New Round" to begin a new round

+4. **Watch Recorded Video**:
+   - You can watch two players for demo purposes: Pictionary_game_480p.mov

 ## Game Rules

 1. Each round, one player is randomly selected to draw